…or was it Rise?

 There won’t be too much of an introduction to this Pick.
 What can I say?
-I went with my family for a meal at Wagamama, and then went to watch Dawn of the Planet of the Apes.
+I went with my family for a meal at Wagamama and then went to watch Dawn of the Planet of the Apes.
 That’s all there is to it.

 Dawn of the Planet of the Apes is set ten years after its predecessor.
 The drug that has made the apes smart has begun sending a virus throughout the human population.
 All that is left are the people who are immune to the virus.
-Caesar, the main protagonist ape, is still alive, and has made a colony in the Muir Woods with new love interest, Cornelia and his two sons: Blue Eyes and their new-born.
+Caesar, the main protagonist ape, is still alive and has made a colony in the Muir Woods with new love interest, Cornelia, and his two sons: Blue Eyes and their new-born.

 All subtleties are carefully placed so that each ape can show an array of emotions extremely clearly.
 The careful twinge of a frown can instantly show such complexity as a deep loathing behind a mask of acceptance.
-Now the apes can talk to each other a little more, the slow disuse of sign language can be seen throughout the film, to be replace by body language, facial expressions and (finally!) vocal delivery.
+Now the apes can talk to each other a little more, the gradual disuse of sign language can be seen throughout the film, to be replaced by body language, facial expressions and (finally!) vocal delivery.

-To say something bad about it is hard to say.
+To say something bad about Dawn of the Planet of the Apes is hard.
 I could say that the humans were undeveloped, but that would be a lie.
-The main ones had pasts, but it’s obvious the audience don’t care.
+The main ones had pasts, but it’s obvious the audience doesn’t care.
 We are here for the apes.
 Every scene where the humans had heart-to-hearts, I was just waiting for the apes to come back again.
-It’s clear that the production team didn’t skimp out on the amount of apes in the movie.
+It’s clear that the production team didn’t skimp out on the apes’ screen time.
 They are practically in every scene.